Awannaphasch2016/PaperSummary/Combining Graph Neural Networks and Spatio-temporal Disease Models to Predict COVID-19 Cases in Germany?.md

 * Evaluation
     * MSE score

 # methodology
 * data preprocessing
     * Facebook data on human mobility and connectedness
         * to quantify the social and mobility pattenrso nthe regional level, we use data on friendship ties, colcoation probability
          ,adn district-specific data on the proportion of peopl staying put provided by Facebook.
+    * time-series of daily COVID_19 infections
+        * [35] shows that the central indicator of the infection occurrence is the number of people with disease onset at a specific day
         * Robert-Koct-Instritue dataset
             * we obtain the number of people with symptom onset and registered cases of COVID-19 grouped by age, gender and federal district
              (NUT-3 level) for each day
             * we observed that mainly people aged between 15 and 58 years are actice users of FAcebook
             * we limit our analysis to corresponding age groups, namely, people with age between 15,35 and 36,59
+            * imputation
                 * we impute the missing values by learning a proabilistic model of the delay between disease onset and registration dat.
                     * the data of disease onset is not known in about 30% of the cases.
                     * we sampled form the estimated distribution of delay times.
+                * sampling processing (refer to [18])
+                    * imputation procedure relies on all oservations to be missing at random
+                        * .
+We need to check this assumption
+                            1. we argue for stochasticity of mechanism driving the binary indicator whether the target variable is (date aof disease onset) missing.
+                            2. we perform "missing at random analysis"
+                                * to discover which covariates affect this mechanims.
+                                * consecuitvely, we emply the detected covariates in the imputation procedure.
+                    * there are 3 stages of disease: time of infection, disease onset, and registration at local health authorities.
+                        * disease onset stage is in some case latent.
+                        * incubation period (not observed)
+                            * infection -> disease onset
+                        * test delay (partially observed)
+                            * disease -> registration
+                        * incubation period and test delay are stochatic, so we know that missing data is random
+                    * establisehd that missing value are random, we need to identify the covariates driving the missing values' mechanism.
+                        1. we generate binary indicator of whther test delay was observed for each case.
+                        2. logistic regrssion with 7 different set of covariates are applied to predict binary indicator
+                        3. best set of covaraites are used for data imputation model.
+                * for imputation model we parameterised mean of test delay and its scale factor.
             * we compute population density
             * we use population density compute ratio between infected population and total population
                 * In this settings, one can assuem that not the count but rate of infections in a specific district and group carries vital information
 * Network contruction
     * colocation network
         * we obtain for each week a colocation matrix